Skip to main content

 Analyst Summary

-Both Gong and SafetyCulture compete directly in the Enterprise AI space, making this a head-to-head matchup within the same market segment.
+Within Enterprise AI, Gong and SafetyCulture rank among the most closely watched rivals.
 Gong is an Israeli enterprise AI platform founded in 2015 that specializes in revenue intelligence for B2B sales and customer success teams.
 SafetyCulture builds an AI-powered workplace operations platform that enables frontline teams across construction, manufacturing, hospitality, and logistics to conduct inspections, report incidents, and manage compliance workflows through mobile-first tools.

 Metrics Comparison